Shreeraj1746/api-endpoint-stats/Runbook.md

 kubectl port-forward -n endpoint-stats svc/prometheus 9090:9090

 # Access Prometheus in a web browser: http://localhost:9090
-# Check the status of targets and explore metrics
+# Check the status of targets and api-endpoint-stats metrics
 ```

 ### 2.6 Test Grafana Dashboards